billkable/tap-troubleshooting/workshop/prepare-workload.md

 1. Generate a source repository for the workload application.

-1. Generate a delivery repository for the workload runtime.
+1. Generate a delivery repository for the workload runtime (if you are using GitOps).

-1. Generate github secrets for GitRepository and (GitOps) TaskRun (if applicable).
+1. Generate github secrets for source and delivery (if applicable) repositories.

-1. Development namespace created with the following:
+1.  namespace created with the following:
     - build image registry credentials
     - service account with rbac and github secret reference
     - Tekton pipeline to test your application.